Solanum lycocarpum

-Solanum lycocarpum, or wolf apple, is common in the Brazilian savanna, the Cerrado ecoregion.
+Solanum lycocarpum, or wolf apple, is common in the Brazilian Cerrado ecoregion.
 The plant is called lobeira ("wolf's plant") or fruta-do-lobo ("wolf's fruit") in Portuguese.

-The name "wolf apple" comes from the fact that they account for more than 50% of the maned wolf's diet.
+The name "wolf apple" comes from the fact that they account for more than 50% of maned wolves' diet.
 Likewise, the scientific name "lycocarpum" is formed from Latinized Greek elements "lyco-", meaning "wolf", and "carpum" meaning "fruit".

 Range

 The native range of the wolf apple tree is the Brazilian savannah, but it grows also on pastures and disturbed land, such as highway margins, in various parts of Brazil.
 It prefers moist, clay soil, full sun, and mild temperatures.

 Description

 The wolf apple plant is a flowering shrub or small tree with round open crown, ranging in height from 1.2 to 5 m.
 The large leaves are 16 to 28 cm long, simple but deeply lobed, tough, and covered in a soft grey-white fuzz, in alternate disposition.